 Estimated payments include items such as restricted shares that would vest in the case of the executive's death, disability, or upon a change of control of the Company.
 It should be noted that the value of these awards would have been reportable under the Summary Compensation Table in the year in which they were granted and will have been expensed over the vesting period.
-For purposes of calculating values for these tables, generally restricted shares outstanding for each Named Executive Officer were deemed to have fully vested as of December 31, 2016 (at the closing price of Company common stock on that date, which was \$67.60) in the event of death, disability or in a change of control.
+For purposes of calculating values for these tables, generally restricted shares outstanding for each named executive officer were deemed to have fully vested as of December 31, 2017 (at the closing price of Company common stock on that date, which was \$67.47) in the event of death, disability or in a change of control.
 However, certain shares granted to executive officers in 2009, and referred to previously as "long-vested shares," specifically provided for alternate vesting schedules.
 In the event of death or disability, the long-vested shares will vest proportionately between the date of grant and the final vesting date of the award (ten to eleven years from the grant date).
 In the event of a change of control, the shares will vest immediately.
 The 1,500 long-vested shares granted to Mr. Legge in 2013 provided for alternate vesting schedules.
 In the event of his death or disability, the 1,500 shares granted to Mr. Legge in 2013 will vest proportionately between the date of grant and the final vesting date of the award.
-In the event of a change of control, the shares will vest 80% in 2016 and 100% in 2017.
-Calculations regarding the value of such restricted stock assumed a change of control effective December 31, 2016 at the closing stock price on that date.
-With respect to unexercised but fully vested options, the estimated payments reflect the "spread," which is the difference between the market price and the exercise price of any unexercised but fully vested options as of December 31, 2016 whose exercise price was lower than the market value of the Company's common stock on that day.
-Unexercised but fully vested options that are "in-the-m
+In the event of a change of control, shares will vest 80% in 2016 and 100% in 2017.
+Calculations regarding the value of such restricted stock assumed a change of control effective December 31, 2017 at the closing stock price on that date.
+With respect to unexercised but fully vested options, the estimated payments reflect the "spread," which is the difference between the market price and the exercise price was lower than the market value of the Company's common stock on that day.
+Unexercised but fully vested options that are "in-the-money" could be exercised for value at the present time, and thus would have value to an execu